dshieble/dshieble.github.io/_posts/2016-10-15-halting-problem.md

 1. `friend_program(friend_program)` will halt.
 Then `does_halt(friend_program, friend_program)` will return `True`.
 However, because of line 7 in `friend_program`, then `friend_program(friend_program)` will run forever.
 So this is a contradiction.

 2. `friend_program(friend_program)` will run forever.
 Then `does_halt(friend_program, friend_program)` will return `False`.
 However, because of line 10 in `friend_program`, then `friend_program(friend_program)` will terminate.
 So this is a contradiction.

+Because we reach a contradiction no matter how we assume `friend_program(friend_program)` will behave, `does_halt` cannot exist and the halting problem is undecidable.

 ### Why does the halting problem matter?